urswilke/miditapyr/README.md

 ## Usage example

-A usage example is shown in a [jupyter notebook in this repo](https://miditapyr.readthedocs.io/en/latest/pyramidi_integration.html)
+A jupyter notebook [usage example](https://miditapyr.readthedocs.io/en/latest/notebooks/usage_example.html) is shown in the documentation and can also be downloaded [from the repo](https://github.com/urswilke/miditapyr/blob/master/docs/source/notebooks/usage_example.ipynb).

 ## Release History